fluent/fluentd-docs-gitbook/output/forward.md

 Verifies hostname of servers and certificates or not in TLS transport.

+If the following conditions are met, you must set `tls_verify_hostname false` explicitly to forward events correctly:

+* specify `host` in `<server>` section with IP address, not hostname
+* specify server certificate file with `tls_cert_path` which contains common name (CN) field with IP address, not hostname

 ### `tls_cert_path`

 | type | default | version |